-Electronic communications marketing

-Are there any rules on marketing by email, fax, telephone or other electronic channels?
+Electronic communications marketing Are there any rules on marketing by email, fax, telephone or other electronic channels?

 The E-commerce Act 2009 states that unsolicited commercial messages may be sent via email to individuals only if individuals have given their prior consent to such types of marketing.
-The Advertising Act 2016 provides that advertising through sending out electronic messages or by other means of direct electronic communication is prohibited unless the recipient of the advertising message has given his or her prior consent.
+The Advertising Act 2016 provides that advertising through sending out electronic messages or by other means of direct electronic communication is prohibited, unless the recipient of the advertising message has given his or her prior consent.
 The Consumer Protection Act 2021 prohibits direct marketing via devices for distant communication, including but not limited to telephone, fax machine or email, without the consumer's prior consent.
-Finally, the Electronic Communications Act 2010 provides that the use of systems for automatic calling and communications without human intervention, or faxes, emails or other means of electronic messages for direct advertising is only permitted with the prior consent of the user or subscriber.
+Finally, the Electronic Communication systems without human intervention, fax machines, email, or other means of electronic messages for direct marketing, is only permitted with the prior consent of the end user.

-Targeted advertising

-Are there any rules on targeted online advertising?
+Targeted advertising Are there any rules on targeted online advertising?